CountCristo/Cristotheme/README.md

 Download Aurora Patch https://github.com/Aurora-Modders/AuroraPatch

-Download the "Patches" file from this repository
+Download this repository "code > download zip"

-Copy the contense of the Patches file into your Patches file
+Copy the contense of the Patches file from the repository into your Patches file

 Run the game by running the "AuroraPatch" EXE file.